 Where Montréal Was Born takes visitors to the heart of an authentic archaeological site: the birthplace of Montreal.
 The unusual underground route covering six centuries of history, from the times when Natives camped here to the present day, is an emotion-packed look at the very essence of a city born over 360 years ago.

-Where Montréal Was Born, our multimedia show, Montréal Love Stories - The Cultural Connection, the Youville Pumping Station – Pointe-à-Callière’s permanent exhibitions are a wonderful way to learn about Montréal, yesterday and today.
+Where Montréal Was Born, our multimedia show, Pirates or Privateers?, the Youville Pumping Station – Pointe-à-Callière’s permanent exhibitions are a wonderful way to learn about Montréal, yesterday and today.
 Come see for yourself.

 With the Archaeo-Adventure workshop, exclusive to Pointe-à-Callière, the Museum gives young people and families a chance to experience a simulated archaeological dig, first on the site, then in the head archaeologist’s tent and the laboratory space.
 This space in the basement of the Mariners' House – National Bank Building is a very realistic reproduction of a dig site, offering visitors an unusual and rewarding scientific experience.